pletfix/docs/en/testing.md

 generate a code coverage.
 The files for that are stored in `storage/coverage` as HTML report.

 Without a route entry, these pages can not be displayed with the browser.
 Either you change the default, or you create a symlink anywhere under the web root but outside the application.
-To do this, change to the application directory and enter a command in the terminal such like:
+To do this, enter the following command in the terminal:

-    ln -s .storage/temp/coverage/ ../coverage
+    ln -s <path-to-your-application>/storage/temp/coverage <path-to-your-web-root>/coverage

 Now you can view the report with the browser by visiting this folder.